 Lafayette in Contra Costa County, California — The American West (Pacific Coastal)

 Location.
-37° 53.275′ N, 122° 7.075′ W. Marker is in Lafayette, California, in Contra Costa County.
-Marker is at the intersection of School Street and Moraga Road, on the right when traveling east on School Street.
+37° 53.444′ N, 122° 7.472′ W. Marker is in Lafayette, California, in Contra Costa County.
+Marker can be reached from Mount Diablo Boulevard west of Dewing Avenue, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 3535 School Street, Lafayette CA 94549, United States of America.
+Marker is at or near this postal address: 3615 Mt Diablo Boulevard, Lafayette CA 94549, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 26, 2011, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 464 times since then and 28 times this year.
-Photos: 1, 2, 3. submitted on November 26, 2011, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+This page was last revised on October 20, 2021.
+It was originally submitted on October 19, 2021, by Andrew Ruppenstein of Lamorinda, California.
+This page has been viewed 223 times since then and 36 times this year.
+Photos: 1, 2. submitted on October 19, 2021, by Andrew Ruppenstein of Lamorinda, California.